 To determine cumulative GPA eligibility, the program uses: 1) the undergraduate GPA issued by the institution which conferred or will confer the applicant’s degree at the time of application or 2) a combination of the GPA issued by the undergraduate degree-conferring institution and GPAs obtained at other institutions where the applicant was enrolled for a minimum of one full academic year as defined by the institution.
 If the Master’s degree covered a period of more than one year, applicants should provide all transcripts and calculate a cumulative GPA to determine eligibility.

 Applicants must be U.S. citizens on the day of application (September 21).
 If they have not yet received citizenship by that day, they can apply in a future year once they get citizenship.

 No. The undergraduate component of the program was phased out starting with the 2018 cohort.
 The Pickering Program now offers the graduate fellowship exclusively.
 You may apply to the graduate fellowship during the senior year of your undergraduate program or any time after you graduate, as long as you plan to start graduate school in the fall of the year for which you are applying.

 Yes.
-If the applicant is seeking admission to enter graduate school in the fall of 2019 for a two-year program, she/he is eligible to apply.
-The second master’s degree must be in a field related to the Foreign Service, and if the first degree is already in such a field than the applicant may be considered less competitive.
+Applicants seeking admission to enter graduate school in the fall of 2024 for a two-year program are eligible to apply.
+The second master’s degree must be in a field related to the Foreign Service.

 You can check the status of your application, including uploaded materials, in your online application.
 You will also be able to check whether we have received your letters of recommendation.
 You may e-mail firstname.lastname@example.org if you have any questions.